How I Overcame Obstacles of Learning English

 Back in Minsk, Belarus, where I was born, I used to go to a school that was considered an English school.
-While all the classes were taught in Russian and everyone spoke Russian as well, we were given a class where we learned English.
+While all the classes were taught in Russian we were given a class where we learned English.
 I had no idea why I would need English in a Russian speaking country, but I did not have a choice, so I went to the class.

-A year or so later, I found out that I would be leaving my homeland behind to move to America.
+A year or so later, I found out that I would be leaving my homeland behind to move to the United States of America.
 I was not thrilled that I was leaving to an unknown new place, but it seemed that now what I learned in English class would come in handy.
-Of course when I came to America, I realized that whatever I learned back in Belarus had vanished and the only word I remembered was no. Yes no does come in handy but clearly that is not enough to communicate with other people.
+Of course when I came to America, I realized that whatever I learned back in Belarus had vanished and the only word I remembered was no. While no does come in handy, clearly that is not enough to communicate with other people.

-When it was time to go to school I was old age-wise to go to 4th grade so I was placed into 5th.
-I was only in 5th grade for a few months, however, since I enrolled there toward the second part of the year.
+When it was time to go to school I was placed into fifth grade instead of fourth because of the age I was, so I ended up skipping a grade.
+Since I enrolled in school toward the second part of the year I was there for only a few months.
 I was unsure how I would communicate with other people, but it turned out that I was placed into a Russian class.
-Everyone there was Russian, even the teacher.
-I thought that would make it easier to communicate and even understand the lessons being taught, but it turned out that everyone spoke English amongst themselves, and that the classes were taught in English as well.
-It was clearly a challenge for me, but I was fortunate enough to make friends with a few classmates who were nice enough to help me translate and fill me in on what was happening in class and what we were learning.
+Everyone there was Russian-speaking, even the teacher.
+I thought that would make it easier to communicate and even understand the lessons being taught, but it turned out that everyone spoke English among themselves, and that the classes were taught in English as well.
+It was clearly a challenge for me, but I was fortunate enough to make friends with a few classmates who helped me translate and filled me in on the material being taught.

 Little by little I began to get accustomed to the English language and was able to read, write, speak, and understand it.
 While I wasn’t a master yet, it was enough to get by at the moment.
 It took a number of years to get really good, and, while I have a full grasp of the language now, there are still things left to learn...

 Ever since I fell in love with writing, I have dreamed of being a published author one day and have my books be read by people all over the world.
-I am very proud to be a published author and am very grateful to have been presented with the opportunity to share my gift with the world and to be able to touch people’s lives with the written creations I bring to life.
-My dream has become a reality, to a degree, and I am very proud of myself for it.
+Now that this is a reality for me I am very proud to be a published author.
+Also, I am very grateful to have been presented with the opportunity to share my gift with the world and to be able to touch people’s lives with the written creations I bring to life.
+I am very proud of myself.
 English was an obstacle for me for a while, but with determination and hard work I have mastered it.
 This goes to show that anything is possible, so long as we have the drive to achieve it.

 © 2010 Lena Kovadlo